-Social protection services at administrative level are usually provided through front and back office services.
-Activities which afford interaction with the client belong to the front office, while tasks which officials or service providers can carry out without direct contact with the client are back office activities.
-The following reflects the most common activities of each level22.
+Social protection services at the administrative level are usually provided through the front and back office services.
+Activities which afford interaction with the client belong to the front office, while tasks that officials or service providers can carry out without direct contact with the client are back-office activities.
+The following reflects the most common activities of each level.22